FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 Plates of go stones will be required for keeping track of scores.
 Each plate should contain **11 white stones and 6 black stones**; this is called **"hito-moto"** (一もと).
 Prepare a number of "hito-moto" **equal to the number of players plus 2 extra plates for borrowing**; the two extra plates are called **"futa-moto"** (二もと).

 Also, prepare **indicators for the current round and the type of field** in the game.
 Usually, a set of 12 cards representing the 12 months bound together in a key ring is used for indicating the current round, and a set of 3 cards with "small", "medium", and "main" written on them is used for indicating the type of field.

+For the purpose of these rules, it is assumed that players are not playing for money.
+Prepare pieces of paper with numbers on them, which will represent the final scores of the game.
+(5 pieces of '**100**', 50 pieces of '**10**', and 50 pieces of '**5**'.)

 ## Number of Players
 Suhara-bana only supports having three active players in each round.
 Other players may participate in the game, but at the beginning of each round, it must be determined who will play, and who will drop out.
 This is done via a kind of 'auction' vaguely reminscient of both the bidding phases found in western trick-taking games like Bridge, and the betting of Poker.